phongca22/kong-oauth2/README.md

   --url http://localhost:8000/
 ```

-You will see Google website content
+We will see Google website content

 ## Create a Consumer